jmarizgit/LTLCPP/README.md

-Learn To Love - C++
+Learn To Love C++
 ===================
 This is a online reference for C++.
 Written and maintaned by [Mariz Melo](http://github.com/jmarizgit).<br>
-You can find this document and the source files used here on the [github](http://github.com) repository at [http://github.com/jmarizgit/ltl.cpp](http://github.com/jmarizgit/ltl.cpp).
+You can find this documentation and the source files used here on the [github](http://github.com) repository at [http://github.com/jmarizgit/ltl.cpp](http://github.com/jmarizgit/ltl.cpp).

 Table of contents
 -----------------